PiyushKamble/JavaCodeGenerator/README.md

 ### $T for Types

 We Java programmers love our types: they make our code easier to understand.
-And JavaPoet is on board.
+And JavaCodeGenerator  is on board.
 It has rich built-in support for types, including automatic generation of `import` statements.
 Just use **`$T`** to reference **types**: